mikeygomez/miceplorer/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+\*Note that the hex sticker was made using ChatGPT

 The goal of miceplorer is to help in cleaning and preprocessing the data.
 You should use this package, because it tests for a wide variety of potential errors including making sure that weight and outcome